Building Better Balance with Vanessa Kettler

 Late in the winter of 2024, I was diagnosed with a compression fracture of my lumbar spine.
 Being an active professional dancer, this diagnosis was bound to change my life, at least for a while.
 The treatment was to keep my spine immobile for 6-7 weeks to allow the fracture to heal.
 I dance every day so this was an extreme change for me.
 I persevered and kept training while still not allowing anything that would stress my spine.
 My vertebrae healed and I managed to get through the treatment without loosing too much of my dance ability by adapting to circumstances.

 What I didn't count on was the recuperation that followed.
 Bringing flexibility back to my spine joints after they had been kept inactive for so long was a task far more difficult than anticipated.
 And it took longer too.
-Several months of uncomfortable movement to bring my spine back to its healthy self.
-I got to experience inactivity up close and personal and here is a detailed description that will hopefully help you overcome some of the obstacles we sometimes find in our way.
+Spine movement was unpleasant and felt "yucky" for several months until I brought my spine back to its healthy self.
+I got to experience inactivity up close and personal.

 Why is it that we never want to exercise?

 Understanding this process helps to explain why we are so resistant to exercise.
 Please know that many times you will not want to exercise, even if it is the best thing in the world for you to do.
-Understand that you will not want to do it.
-And then do it anyway.
-This is especially true during the first few weeks of a new exercise routine.
+Your resistance and discomfort around the concept of exercise may well be caused by toxicity in your body and especially in your mind.
+Many times you will not want to exercise.
+Do it anyway.
+This is especially important during the first few weeks of a new exercise routine.

 If you have gone through a long period of inactivity then you will need even more patience.
 Work slowly and carefully and never give up.
 Things will get better.
 You will feel better.
 You will be better.
-But you must persevere and do what is best for you and your body.
+But you must persevere and do what is best for you and your body, not your feelings or not your personality.

 The bottom line:

-1) If you have been inactive for a period of time, don't be surprised when it is hard to start exercising because you probably won't want to.
+1) If you have been inactive, don't be surprised when it is hard to start exercising because you probably won't want to.
 Use your mind to motivate yourself instead of listening to your feelings.

 2) If you feel lousy or irritable: Exercise and drink lots of water to get rid of that toxicity.